-A study of the psychological effects of solitary confinement in Colorado prisons showed the mental health of most inmates did not decline over the course of the one-year study.
+A study of the psychological effects of solitary confinement in Colorado prisons showed the mental health of most participants did not decline over the course of the one-year study.

 The researchers tested three hypotheses:

-- Offenders in AS would develop an array of psychological symptoms consistent with the "security housing unit syndrome," which is characterized by free-floating anxiety, hallucinations, excitability and outbursts.
+- Incarcerated persons in AS would develop an array of psychological symptoms consistent with the "security housing unit syndrome," which is characterized by free-floating anxiety, hallucinations, excitability and outbursts.

-- Offenders with and without mental illness would worsen over time in AS, but mentally ill inmates would decline more rapidly and have more serious illnesses.
+- Incarcerated persons with and without mental illness would worsen over time in AS, but mentally ill individuals would decline more rapidly and have more serious illnesses.

-- Inmates in AS would experience greater psychological decline over time than the comparison groups in the general prison population and the psychiatric care prison.
+- Individuals in AS would experience greater psychological decline over time than the comparison groups in the general prison population and the psychiatric care prison.

-Inmates and staff completed standardized tests at three-month intervals over the course of the one-year study.
-To participate in the study, inmates had to read and write at a proficient level because the assessments were done using standardized self-administered pencil and paper materials; no clinical psychologist interviewed the inmates.
+Incarcerated persons and staff completed standardized tests at three-month intervals over the course of the one-year study.
+To participate in the study, candidates had to read and write at a proficient level because the assessments were done using standardized self-administered pencil and paper materials; no clinical psychologist interviewed the participants.
 The researchers used 14 tests measuring states such as anxiety, depression and psychosis to collect data.
-Clinical staff completed the Brief Psychiatric Rating Scale; correctional staff completed the Prison Behavior Rating Scale; and prisoners completed 12 self-report instruments such as the Beck Hopelessness Scale.
+Clinical staff completed the Brief Psychiatric Rating Scale; correctional staff completed the Prison Behavior Rating Scale; and incarcerated persons completed 12 self-report instruments such as the Beck Hopelessness Scale.

 Previous studies of AS and its psychological effects have produced mixed results.
-Some characterize the conditions as damaging to the psychological health of prisoners, whereas others have found little evidence of harm.
+Some characterize the conditions as damaging to the psychological health of incarcerated persons, whereas others have found little evidence of harm.